SamOBrienOlinger/PP4/README.md

       ![background image B](assets/README.md-images/Background-image-B)

-  - In making the project responsive, it was suggested to me that I use flexbox.
-However, having not covered this in the modules I found that in trying to implenet flexbox this ultimately resulted in over-complicating issues for ensuring responsiveness.
+  - In making the project responsive, it was suggested by tutors and students via Slack that I use flexbox.
+However, I think because flexbox was not covered in the modules, I quickly found that in trying to implement flexbox the ultimate resulted was I over-complicated issues for ensuring responsiveness.
 I spent far too much time trying to learn about and apply flexbox to all areas of the site which was not really necessary.
-With support from Code Institute tutors, I was eventually able to undo the areas of code that were causing the most problems for responsiveness.
+With support from Code Institute tutors, I was eventually able to undo the areas of code that were causing the most problems I was experiencing.

   - Another issue faced in making the site more responsive was making sure to use dynamic units of measurement rather than fixed ones in the most appropriate places.